 The legacy of apartheid has left a large section of South Africa poorly educated and struggling with systemic poverty.
 Despite the country’s progressive policies, racial and gender inequalities still have adverse effects on health outcomes.
 You’ll examine a range of health services across Durban, Johannesburg, Cape Town, Pretoria, and other areas to gain a deeper understanding of how traditional healers, the state, the media, nongovernmental organizations, and state-of-the-art hospitals address health challenges.
 Learn and practice the isiZulu language and travel from city to village to learn about health communication strategies, health education, and prenatal care.
 As part of a lecture series, you’ll hear from academics, healthcare workers, and researchers.
 Stay with a variety of homestay families and witness firsthand how different communities face obstacles to healthcare access.
 During the program, visit Boulders Beach penguin colony; see wildlife in Kruger National Park; and journey to Cape Point, Africa’s most southwesterly tip.

 - Network with NGOs, academics, healthcare workers and healthcare researchers.

 - Compare health services across Durban, Cape Town, Pretoria, and Johannesburg.

-- Trek for three days and observe wildlife along the banks of Crocodile River.
+- Enjoy three days of orientation while you observe wildlife along the banks of Crocodile River.